shawnsilva/steamprofilecard/README.md

 given Steam Profile and return a PNG image.

-This script will take the users steam url/id and use it to gather their profile information.
+This script will take the users steam url/id and use it to gather their profile information utilizing the 'steamwebapi' python module.
 The info is then turned into an image in the style of a "gamer card" or signature image for using in forums.
 This can then be returned to output as an image file on a webpage or saved to disk.

 ### How to use

+#### Install
+The easiest way to install is `pip install steamprofilecard`.
+It is also possible to git clone the repository or download an archive from Github and run `python setup.py install` to have the package installed.

+#### Use
 ```python
 from steamprofilecard import SteamProfileCard
 profile = SteamProfileCard("customURLorID", "card", "template")